matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/007 PKI II.md

 **The Certificate Authority's Certificate**
 ![[Pasted image 20251112160232.png]]
-This certificate as a CA is valid for a m
+This certificate as a CA (Digicert) is valid for a much longer time, at least much longer than Paypal's certificate.
+We can still do encryption and decryption with this, and we still have all the information needed to verify the certificate.
+This is indicated by the term: CA:TRUE.
+Pathlen tells us how long the chain of certification can be.
+If it was 1, this means that this CA can then validate another CA.